simdangelo/obsidian-blog/content/index.md

 	* [Fluent Python (by Luciano Ramalho)](Books/Fluent%20Python/index.md): This book is an intermediate-level Python book.
 	* [Head First Design Pattern (by Eric Freeman & Elisabeth Robson)](Books/Head%20First%20Design%20Pattern/index.md): This book is an highly recommend book for Design Pattern.
 When the books need clarification or integration, I'll use videos from Christopher Okhravi's YouTube channel, which has a great playlist about design patterns: [Design Pattern Playlist by Christopher Okhravi](https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc).
 	* [Python Object-Oriented Programming (by Steven F.Lott & Dusty Phillips)](Books/Python%20Object-Oriented%20Programming/index.md): This book dives into the various aspects of OOP in Python.
+* [Database System](Database%20System/index.md): this is a fantastic course ([available freely on YouTube](https://www.youtube.com/watch?v=vdPALZ-GCfI&list=PLSE8ODhjZXjbj8BMuIrRcacnQh20hmY9g&index=1)) taken by Andy Pavlo from Carnegie Mellon University.
+It's a very long course, so along the time I'm trying to follow all the lessons and post here my notes.
+It's not a "practical course", in the sense that I'm not learning how to code or some specific tools, but it's giving me a great consciousness about Databases, that is a tool we constantly use all the time as software engineers.
+If you want to know what's happen under the hood when you use a database, I really suggest this course.
+Since I'm trying to get notes at best, I'm only at the 5th lesson at the time I'm writing.
 * [Python](Python/index.md): I will fill this section with notes on Python topics that I find interesting or useful to know about.
 * [Other](Other/index.md): this section contains scattered notes I have about Docker, Git, and other topics I study in the future.
 * [Periodical Retrospective](Periodical%20Retrospective/index.md): I will regularly post recaps every 2-3 months, reflecting on my professional life, highlighting what went well, and identifying areas for improvement.